Automatic Email Processor - process emails automatically

 Automatically save and optionally detach email attachments

-In addition to archiving the complete email, Automatic Email Processor can also automatically save attachments.
-The properties of the email and the name of the attachment can become part of the path, i.e. properties such as the sender name can be integrated in the folder and file name.
-After successfully saving the attachments, they can be detached or, more precisely, replaced by a link file containing only the path of the saved attachment.
-This can prevent problems caused by overly large mailboxes and save storage space in your email account.
-The detachment of the attachment can optionally be done with a time delay - for example, two weeks.
+As well as archiving the complete email, Automatic Email Processor can save attachments on their own.
+Email properties and the attachment name can become part of the path — so details like the sender name flow straight into the folder and file name.
+Once an attachment has been saved, it can be detached from the email — more precisely, replaced by a small link file that points to the saved copy.
+This helps prevent oversized mailboxes and frees up storage space in your account.
+Detaching can optionally happen on a delay — for example, two weeks later.

-For automated further processing, there is the option of passing the path of the stored attachments to an executable file as a parameter.
-Attachments can also be extracted from ZIP archives contained in the email.
-In many cases, this saves a further work step.
+For automated follow-up processing, you can pass the path of the saved attachments to an executable as a parameter.
+Attachments can also be extracted from ZIP archives inside the email — which often saves an extra step.

 Try Automatic Email Processor now for 30 days without obligation ...
-To the download
+Go to download

 Use email properties for the storage location

-If required, Automatic Email Processor can combine the path and name of the storage folder for the email message to be saved or email attachments to be extracted from different properties of the respective email.
-For example, the date the email was received can be combined with the subject of the message as name of a subfolder.
-Furthermore, for attachments, part of the original attachment file name can also be used for the folder or file name under which you want the program to save the corresponding email attachments.
+When needed, Automatic Email Processor can build the path and name of the storage folder from different properties of each email — whether you're saving the message itself or extracting its attachments.
+For instance, the date an email was received can be combined with its subject to name a subfolder.
+For attachments, you can also use part of the original attachment file name for the folder or file name the program saves them under.

 Available email properties: